Skip to Content

 What will I learn?

-Throughout the course, you will be encouraged and guided to develop your own practice by combining practical skills, drawing and design development and the awareness of its application within the creative industries.
-You will learn a broad range of skills that will be applicable to a variety of creative career pathways.
+Throughout the fashion textiles course, you'll be encouraged and guided to develop your own practice by combining practical skills, drawing and design development and the awareness of its application within the creative industries.
+You'll learn a broad range of skills that will be applicable to a variety of creative career pathways.

 • Screen printing for both fashion and interiors